windsnow1025/UniWebPlatform/README.md

 #### Windows Develop Environment

-1. Setup and run MySQL and MinIO natively / by Docker / by Minikube.
+1. Setup and run MySQL and MinIO natively / by Docker / by K3S.
-2. Setup and run Next, Nest, FastAPI separately according to their documentations.
+2. Setup and run Next, Nest, FastAPI separately by JetBrains IDE according to their documentations.

 #### Windows Production Environment